 A: It depends on how much damage the person has sustained.
 Some people are ready to move on after a few months.
 For others, it takes longer as there is more to relearn and having memory issues makes learning much harder.
-On average, 10% of the people we support move into less supported accommodation every year, either within our programme or externally.
+On average, every year 10% of the people we support move into less supported accommodation, either within our programme or externally.

 Q: I know someone who is drinking too much and I think he might have Korsakoff’s Syndrome – can you help him?

 A: We may be able to.
 Please give us a call on 01227 860516 and ask to speak to Rod or Bobbie Tarry.
 At the very least, we might be able to give you some useful advice which could help.
 We will do our best.

 Q: I live with someone who has been diagnosed with Korsakoff’s Syndrome or another form of Alcohol-Related Brain Damage.
 I really want to support him/her at home.
 Do you have any tips for me?

 A: First of all, bravo.
 This is an enormous sacrifice that you are making.
 We know how difficult this is.
 Our first recommendation would be to make sure you look after yourself too.
 Being a caregiver is extraordinarily draining and incredibly hard work.
 Second – we have prepared a page to help people in exactly your situation.
 You can find it here.
 And also – please know – when this all gets too much, we will be happy to help.
 You don’t need to do this alone.